christiskatsouris/Computational-Econometrics-R/README.md

 ## References
 - Chou, P. H., & Zhou, G. (2006).
 Using Bootstrap to Test Portfolio Efficiency.
 Annals of Economics & Finance, 7(2).
 - Fan, J., Liao, Y., & Shi, X. (2015).
 Risks of large portfolios.
 Journal of Econometrics, 186(2), 367-387.
 - Post, T. (2003).
 Empirical tests for stochastic dominance efficiency.
 The Journal of Finance, 58(5):1905-1931.
+- Katsouris, C. (2021a).
+Optimal Portfolio Choice and Stock Centrality for Tail Risk Events. [arXiv preprint:2112.12031](https://arxiv.org/abs/2112.12031)
+- Katsouris, C. (2021b).
+A Graph Topology Measure for a Time Series Regression-based Covariance Matrix with Tail Estimates.
+University of Southampton. orking paper.
 - Linton, O., Post, T., and Whang, Y.-J. (2014).
 Testing for the stochastic dominance efficiency of a given portfolio.
 The Econometrics Journal, 17(2):S59-S74.

 ## Self-Assesment Questions: